hsmaan/light-seq/README.md

 ## Rationale

-* Sabre was used for demultiplexing because..
+* Sabre was used for demultiplexing because it effectively demultiplexes fastq files into separate files based on their barcode reads.
+It works on both single-ended and pair-ended reads, and takes gzipped file inputs.
 * AfterQC was used for trimming and quality control..
 * BWA was used for reference genome indexing..
 * Samtools was used for SAM to BAM conversion..